ssis-aa/.github/profile/README.md

 ## Unit 1: [Functions and Modular Code](https://github.com/ssis-aa/functions-and-modular-code)

-In 9 lessons we learn the basics of defining and calling functions, providing input parameters and return output values.
+In our first unit we learn the basics of defining and calling functions, providing input parameters and return output values.
 And we define and describe the algorithms to solve our problems.
+Rearranging program code to become modular makes it easier to reuse code and reduce errors.

 <img src="https://raw.githubusercontent.com/ssis-aa/.github/main/profile/microbit.gif" width="20%" align="right">